mspalti/iiif_dspace_workflows/README.md

 ## Solr Search Index

 The IIIF Search API uses a Solr index.
 Details are [described in the pull request](https://github.com/DSpace/DSpace/pull/3210).

+The location of the Solr service is defined in `local.cfg`.
+The REST backend will use this when responding to IIIF Search API requests sent by Mirador viewer.

+`iiif.solr.search.url = http://localhost:8983/solr/word_highlighting`

 # Import Process